RsdNoob/chatbot/README.md

 # Chat-GPT Client

 This is a sample web application built with Flask and Chat-GPT.
-The application allows users to chat with a legal advice bot powered by Chat-GPT.
+The application allows users to chat with bot powered by Chat-GPT.

 ## Features